JHRobotics/softgpu/README.md

 Currently there are known these limitations:

 ### Vertex Shaders
 **Update for 0.5.x versions**: Vertex Shaders works on vGPUv10 (VirtualBox 7) and for qemu-3dfx.
-For vGPU9 (VMware, VirtualBox 6.1) are DirectX shaders disabled, so most of applications can use shader alternative (most of DX8 games and lost of DX9).
+For vGPU9 (VMware, VirtualBox 6.1) are DirectX shaders disabled, so most of applications can use shader alternative (most of DX8 games lots of DX9).

 ### Windows 95 support
 Windows 95 support is limited - SoftGPU works, but there lots of extra bugs will appear and if you haven't any special reasons for using Windows 95 use recommended Windows 98 Second edition instead.